 What’s Wrong with Being a Nice Guy?

 Quite a lot is wrong with being a nice guy as matter of fact.
-As a communication coach, I often work with men who I soon realize have the nice guy syndrome.
+As a confidence coach, I often work with men who I soon realize have the nice guy syndrome.

 As a result of this syndrome, they have mediocre careers compared with how skilled they are and how hard they work, they are in toxic relationships, or they sabotage almost every aspect of their lives.
 I have seen such effects so often that for me, they became highly predictable.